Krishnaswamy Kasturirangan: Early life

 Kasturirangan was born on 24 October 1940, at Ernakulam in the erstwhile Kingdom of Cochin, to C. M. Krishnaswamy Iyer and Visalakshi.
-Kasturirangan's forefathers hailed from Tamil Nadu and later settled down in different parts of Kerala; his maternal forefathers settled in Nallepalli Agraharam, in Chittur taluk, Palakkad district and his paternal forefathers settled in the town of Chalakudy, near Thrissur.
 Kasturirangan's maternal grandfather Sri Ananthanarayana Iyer completed his school and college education and became a sanitary inspector in Ernakulam.
 He was well-respected in the community for his discipline and integrity.
 He and his wife Narayani had four daughters and a son, the eldest of whom was Visalakshi.

 Kasturirangan's paternal grandfather, Chalakudy Manikam Iyer, being mindful of the importance of education, ensured that all his sons received a sound education up to graduation.
 Kasturirangan's father was a graduate in chemistry from Maharaja's College, Ernakulam.
 He worked in a variety of administrative capacities at Tata Airlines and retired as a senior accountant officer at the Indian Airlines Corporation.
 Kasturirangan and his brother Ravi spent their early childhood in Ernakulam in the care of their maternal grandparents after the death of their mother.
 At the age of ten, after the sudden death of his grandfather, he joined his father in Bombay (now Mumbai) along with his brother.

 Shortly after completing his PhD in 1969, Kasturirangan married Lakshmi.
 They have two sons, Rajesh and Sanjay.
 His wife died in 1991.